-According to TV, prison food always look like slop from a pig trough ladled into a bowl or plate.
+According to TV, prison food always looks like slop from a pig trough that’s ladled into a bowl or plate.
 It’s the most lumpy looking goop you’ve ever seen.
 It’s something that you can’t imagine that people would ever eat, even if they were starving.
 However, prison food isn’t like that at all.
 At least not at the prison I attended in 2012.

 The prison I attended was Herlong Federal Prison Camp in California.
 The food wasn’t too bad, it was just as good as eating at Denny’s.
 The inmates cook the food and the CO’s oversee the cooking.
 Herlong provided three meals a day.
 We ate breakfast at 6:00 am, lunch around 9:30/10:30 am, and dinner at 3:30/4:30 pm (or after 4 pm count was complete).
 At Herlong, we waited in a long line along the wall of the food service hall.
 It usually took about fifteen minutes to get through the line.
 Then we had another fifteen minutes to eat.